cffk/scratch/README.md

    <i>p</i><sub>1</sub> = sinh(&sigma; <i>k</i> &delta;/2)/&sigma;,
 </blockquote>
 and similarly for <i>p</i><sub>2</sub> and <i>p</i><sub>3</sub>.
-(The uniform lattice is recovered in the limit &sigma; &rarrow; 0.)
+(The uniform lattice is recovered in the limit &sigma; &rarr; 0.)
 The increasing lattice spacing afforded by the sinh function counteracts the bunching of points occurring when the lattice points are projected onto S<sup>3</sup>.)
 The two sets c48n309 and c48n527 are two examples